lesmyrmidons/vm-environment-development/README.md

 Synchronize the project with the VM to develop
 ----------------------------------------------

 To do this, we will use lsyncd.
-You just run it once.
+Have to run it once.

 ```bash
 $ lsyncd -rsyncssh /folder/project vagrant@192.168.40.10 /vagrant/project/